AliciaChuang/AliciaChuang/README.md

 ### Hello!
-I'm Alicia, a second year Math and Data Science double major at UCI.
-I love data science and plan to use it primarily in the high tech and financial fields but am open to exploring other fields as well.
-I'm also interested in mathematical modeling and the mathematical concepts behind the algorithms to optimize existing tools.

-Connect with me on [*LinkedIn*](www.linkedin.com/in/alicia-chuang-119009213) or through *Email: aliciachuang2003@gmail.com*.
+I'm Alicia Chuang.
+I grew up in Bay Area, California and completed my undergrad at UCI double majoring in Math and Data Science.
+I am now based in Seattle, Washington where I'm completing my Masters of Data Science at UW and working as a software engineer at Amazon.

 <!--
 **AliciaChuang/AliciaChuang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.